oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 * You must add `CV_ASSUME_DISTID=OEL8` inside the `Dockerfile` as an env variable.

 * Once the `19.3.0` Oracle RAC on Podman image is built, start building patched image with the download 19.16 RU and one-offs.
 To build the patch the image, refer [Example of how to create a patched database image](https://github.com/oracle/docker-images/tree/main/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch).
+* Make changes in `/opt/containers/envfile` in [Prepare the envfile](#prepare-the-envfile) sectoin as per 19c `Dockerfile`.
+You need to change all the contents based on 19c such as `GRID_HOME`, `ORACLE_HOME` and `ADDNODE_RSP` which you have used in `Dockerfile` while building the image.

 ## Section 9 : Support

 At the time of this release, Oracle RAC on Podman is supported for Oracle Linux 8.5 later.
-To see current Linux support certifications, refer [Oracle RAC on Podman Documentation](https://support.oracle.com/portal/)
+To see current Linux support certifications, refer [Oracle RAC on Podman Documentation](https://docs.oracle.com/en/database/oracle/oracle-database/21/install-and-upgrade.html)

 ## Section 10 : License